MansiMore99/Fitness-ChatBot-using-LLM-on-Google-Cloud-Platform/README.md

 <img width="764" alt="ChatBot" src="https://github.com/user-attachments/assets/14ce71ca-fb15-42a8-9053-7ffa7ee89f4b">

+The difference between Google or ChatGPT search and this application is that it will provide a piece of exact information instead of lots of unnecessary links, with a proper PDF or document format.

 ## ✨ Features:

 * **Workout Recommendations:** Custom exercises based on your goals and fitness level 🏋️‍♂️